richardhenyash/artofnht/README.md

 ## Testing ##

-Testing information and screen prints can be found in [Testing.md](TESTING.md).
+Further testing information and screen prints can be found in [Testing.md](TESTING.md).

 ## Deployment ##
 The website resides as a repository in [GitHub](https://github.com/) and has been be deployed on [GitHub](https://github.com/) pages using the custom domain [Art Of NHT](www.artofnht.com) purchased from [GoDaddy](https://uk.godaddy.com/).